S3 method for class 'mid'

 terms

-a character vector of term labels, specifying a subset of component functions to be used to make predictions.
+a character vector of term labels, specifying a subset of component functions to use for predictions.

 ...